If you’re a current or aspiring digital nomad, Croatia is probably now on your radar of countries to visit.

 There’s history everywhere – the remains of the Roman Empire and medieval villages and Renaissance prosperity in the heart of the old town, which started as the Roman Emperor Diocletian’s retirement palace by the sea.
 It’s grown up through the ages as an expanding village, and you can roam the tiny, picturesque alleys of the old town and see how it’s evolved and grown.

 Outside the old town is a modern, thriving city full of all the conveniences of life in Europe.
-There’s plenty of outdoor activities on the doorstep too – the stunning beaches of Kasjuni and Jezinac, climbing the Marjan park hills, or day trips off to hike.
+There’s plenty of outdoor activities on the doorstep too – the stunning beaches of Kašjuni and Ježinac and Bačvice, climbing the Marjan park hills, or day trips off to hike.

 It’s not too expensive.

-It’s not as cheap as many of the other Balkan countries like Albania or Bulgaria, but it’s still definitely more affordable than much of Western Europe.
-Prices in July and August can be high since that’s peak tourist season, so if you’re looking for bargains don’t come then.
+Is Split expensive?
+Well, it’s not as cheap as many of the other Balkan countries like Albania or Bulgaria, but it’s still definitely more affordable than much of Western Europe.
+Prices in July and August tend to be extremely high since that’s peak tourist season, so if you’re looking for bargains don’t come then.

 My typical costs: